Smok1e/buttex-storage-api/docs/src/response-structure.md

 ```

 ## Error response
-Error response will retrn code in range outside of [200; 299]
+Error response will return code in range outside of [200; 299]
 and the response body will contain `error` string and `error_data` object
 that could contain some additional error information.